bdeckard92/dupUT/01-Class-Content/22-State/04-Supplemental/Project-Requirements.md

 ## Payment Platform

 Consider integrating the Stripe payment platform.
-If you don’t create an e-commerce application, you could use Stripe to enable your site to accept charitable donations.
+Even if you don’t create an e-commerce application, you could use Stripe to enable your site to accept charitable donations.

 ## Bonus

 Although this is not a requirement for your project, see if you can also implement functionality to meet the minimum requirements of a PWA:

-* Uses a web manifest
+* Uses a web manifest.

-* Uses a service worker for offline functionality
+* Uses a service worker for offline functionality.

-* Is installable
+* Is installable.

-**More details about the project will be provided in the lessons for Module 23 in Canvas.**
+**More details about the project are provided in the lessons for Module 23 in Canvas.**